How do we get a better understanding of the scale of the work that Digital Champions are doing?

 - Of the total 116 responses, each DC helped 10 people a week on average.

-- Embedded DCs helped on average three times as many people as Volunteer DCs.
+- Embedded DCs each helped on average three times as many people as Volunteer DCs.

-- We think the activity recorded in the snapshot is between 14-20% of the potential DC activity, if all trained DCs were as active as those participating in the snapshot.5
+We think the activity recorded in the snapshot is between 14-20% of the potential DC activity (where ‘potential’ means: if all trained DCs were as active as those participating in the snapshot.)5 We don’t expect all trained DCs to undertake activity at the same rate as the most active DCs.
+Therefore this estimate is a reflection of capacity: what might be possible if all were as active as the most.

 End Learners helped per DC per week, all vs embedded vs volunteer: